katrinleinweber/v0dro.github.io/source/_posts/2014-09-21-code-generalized-linear-models-introduction-and-implementation-in-ruby.markdown

 Let's see all of the above one by one.

 #### Logisitic Regression
 Logistic, or Logit can be said to be one of the most fundamental of the GLMs.
 It is mainly used in cases where the independent variables show binomial distribution.
-In case of binomial distribution, the corresponding y value for each random variable is either 0 or 1.
-By using logit link function, one can determine the maximum probability of the occurence of each random variable.
-The values so obtained can be used to plot a sigmoid graph of x vs y, using which one can predict the probability of occurence of any random varible not already in the dataset.
-The defining parameter of the logistic is the probability y.
+In case of binomial distribution, the corresponding _y_ value for each random variable is either 0 or 1.
+By using logit link function, one can determine the maximum probability of the occurence of each independent random variable.
+The values so obtained can be used to plot a sigmoid graph of _x_ vs _y_, using which one can predict the probability of occurence of any random varible not already in the dataset.
+The defining parameter of the logistic is the probability _y_.

 The logit link function looks something like
 $$